Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 ```

 Thrust does not consume fuel yet, it's unlimited during input.
 Object mass is configurable, and thrust scales accordingly.

 ---

-### Time Scaling

-The user can increase time scale up to 100×.
-With RK4, higher `dt` values introduced noticeable drift.
-Dormand–Prince improves stability under fast-forward conditions and sets up for future adaptive time steps.

-Currently, timestep is fixed per frame.
-A move to variable stepping or GPU-offloaded integration is planned.

----

-### Limitations and Plans

-Current limitations:
-- Newtonian physics only (no relativity)
-- No atmospheric drag or orbital decay
-- No collision physics (objects are removed on impact)
-- Unlimited thrust, no fuel usage

-Planned features:
-- Maneuver planning interface
-- Fuel-based delta-v budgeting
-- Dynamic Earth body (currently static)
-- Barnes-Hut optimization for large-body systems

----